airbnb/javascript/README.md

 ## <a name='events'>Events</a>

-  - When attaching data payloads to events use a hash instead of a raw value.
+  - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
+This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
+For example, instead of:

-    ```javascript
+    ```js
     // bad
     $(this).trigger('listingUpdated', listing.id);